 - Another 2000-ish embellishment is the pendant light that looks like you have a rack of wine glasses dangling from the ceiling.
 Orbs are the latest trend.
 Choose antique finishes, monotone and two-tone options are easy to find at your neighborhood home improvement store and through online retailers.
 Clear globes outshine frosted globes in most settings.

 - Replace sleigh beds with less bulky canopy beds.
 Tall, thin posts draw the eye up.
 A smaller footprint opens up the room and alleviates the claustrophobic effect that a huge bed creates.
 There’s no need to drape the frame.
 Want to add more interest without overwhelming the space?
 A padded head board with detailed stitching or an interesting fabric adds texture.

 Prospective residents are looking for a home.
 Tastefully staged rental property tends to generate more interest and may attract higher-quality residents because the furnishings and decorative elements increase the value perception.

-Take a look at these photos from Trulia.com to see the difference you can make when you plan your apartment staging with the intention of boosting the value through perception.
+Take a look at Trulia.com to see the difference you can make when you plan your apartment staging with the intention of boosting the value through perception.